Harrisoncre8/Auth-Shelf/README.md

 6. The npm run client command will open up a new browser tab for you!

 ## Usage
-You can use this applicaiton to learn more about movies as well as make edits to the description and title of all the listed movies.
+You can use this applicaiton to learn more about authorization and authentication to allow different types of access for users with different clearance levels to your app.

 ## Built With
 * SERN Stack